ICE European carbon trade suspended briefly on first day of migration

-Trading in European emission allowances on the Intercontinental Exchange (ICE) (ICE.N) was briefly suspended due to technical issues on Monday, the exchange said, the first day that trading migrated to the ICE Endex platform.
+OSLO (Reuters) - Trading in European emission allowances on the Intercontinental Exchange (ICE) was briefly suspended due to technical issues on Monday, the exchange said, the first day that trading migrated to the ICE Endex platform.

 Trading resumed at 0910 GMT after the brief suspension.